 A local favorite among Oxford residents, Hueston Woods State Park has over 200 acres of forested area — perfect for an afternoon of hitting the trails.
 With 12 different hiking trails, all of various experience levels, there’s something here for everyone to enjoy!
 The quietness of the trails during the winter encourages appreciation for the beauty of this park’s woodlands and icy Acton Lake.
 Be sure to stop in the lodge after and warm up with some hot cocoa!

-Take a hike in a historically-rich area of Oxford — the DeWitt Log Homestead and enjoy a wide, paved path that’s pet-friendly.
-On your hike, enjoy the DeWitt Homestead — former home of Zachariah Price DeWitt and now the oldest standing log cabin in Oxford.
+Take a hike in a historically-rich area of Oxford — the DeWitt Log Homestead, former home of Zachariah Price DeWitt and now the oldest standing log house in Oxford.
 When Miami trustees were looking for a place to build Miami University in 1810, it is said that Zachariah DeWitt recommended the land west of his home, at the crest of the hill — the site where the university is located today.
-While the cabin isn't open for tours during the winter, visitors can enjoy the outside, as well as some informational plaques around the cabin.
-Just up the trail from the cabin, enjoy some birdwatching at Miami University Natural Area's Bird Blind that overlooks horse pastures.
-There's a lot to see on this trail — you won't want to miss it!
+While the house isn't open for tours during the winter, visitors can enjoy the outside, as well as some informational plaques around the cabin.
+Just up the trail from the house, spend some time birdwatching at Miami University Natural Area's Bird Blind that overlooks horse pastures.

 With 135 acres of woods, Indian Creek Metro Park offers various hiking options with beautiful scenery.
 Its most well-known trail is the Indian Mound Trail, perfect for hikers of any experience level.
 The park surrounds Indian Creek, bordered by picture-perfect bluffs and hillsides.
 Additionally, Indian Creek Metro Park includes two pioneer cemeteries that have resting war veterans from the Revolutionary War, the Civil War and the War of 1812.